LeslyeCream/Lagom-Obsidian-Theme/README.md

 **V1.7**
 - Option to change the background color of the active line
 - Now the images are centered by default and occupy all the width for a better visual consistency with the rest of the content.
-- New option to activate gray -scale images when dark mode is active.
+- New option to activate gray-scale images when dark mode is active.
 - Now you can choose the underlined style in local links
 - Small changes in Style Settings